 Noisy neighbours, noise from entertainment or from a factory, road noise?

 Register the noise and discuss with the authorities how to resolve the issue.

-SpotNoise noise monitoring from the Netherlands, now available via Geonoise Thailand for Asia.
+SpotNoise noise monitoring from the Netherlands, now available via Geonoise Thailand for South East Asia.

 Rail transport or train transport is one of the main transportation modes these days, both for transferring passengers and goods.
 Every day people commute to work and back home using trains in a form of subway systems, light rail transits and other types of rail transport.
 These types of system can create noise both to the passengers inside of the train as well as to the environment.
 In this article, we will discuss about noise source components that we hear daily both inside and outside of the train.